chStaiger/surf-metadata-registry/README.md

 ```
 surfmeta ckan init alias_or_url
 ```
-You will be asked to copy your token, Note, it will not be shown!
+You will be asked to copy your token.
+Note, it will not be shown!

 ## Create a minimal metadata entry for a file on your computer